YenLinWu/Coding_Notes/SQL Syntax/SQL.md

 > | 3 | C |
 > | 4 | A |

-(ii) Select three columns from "OrderList" and create an new column from original "price" column :
+(2) Select three columns from "OrderList" and create an new column from original "price" column :
 ```sql
 CREATE TABLE New_OrderPrice AS
     SELECT ID, class, price, price+1 NewPrice